 Penticton is home to what must be the laziest river float in BC.
 Built in the 1950’s to control water flow between Penticton’s two lakes, the Channel hosts the province’s biggest floating party every summer.

 This post updated February 2020.
 There are affiliate links below.
-If you make a purchase via these links, I receive a small percentage of the sale at no extra cost to you.
-I only ever recommend products I use or would use.
+If you make a qualifying purchase via these links, I may receive a small percentage of the sale at no extra cost to you.

 A one of a kind experience in Penticton, BC